 The Unified Care app was designed to help patients monitor vitals at home, connect with the Care Team, and receive personalized support to improve their health outcomes.

-57% of primary users were seniors.
+57% of primary users were seniors (65+).
 As the program expanded, we expected a more diverse user base, requiring design solutions that support varying levels of digital literacy and healthcare needs.

 We adopted a phased rollout approach, prioritizing high-impact features first and gradually introducing new features to address user and business needs over time.

 Working collaboratively, we used a range of research methods to understand user pain points, clinical workflows, and technical constraints.
-These findings surfaced opportunities for improvement across the app, portal, and website experience.
+These findings surfaced opportunities for improvements across the app, portal, and website experiences.

 By synthesizing research insights, we translated core challenges into "How Might We" opportunities to guide the app redesign.

-Working with cross-functional teams, we evaluated opportunities based on feature impact, business value, and technical feasibility.
-Features addressing the most critical patient and clinical needs were prioritized first.
-The new information architecture was restructured to support both product improvements and future scalability.
+Working with cross-functional teams, we evaluated opportunities based on feature impact, business value, and technical feasibility — prioritizing features that addressed the most critical patient and clinical needs.
+The information architecture was restructured to support both product improvements and long-term scalability.

-The chat feature allows users to connect with their care team, but low usage limits effective communication and care support.
+The chat feature connects patients with their care team, but low usage was limiting effective communication and care support.
+Three core issues drove this:

 Although only 15% of users log in via password, forgotten passwords required calling our support team.